 The Learning Support Department provides a welcoming, relaxed and well resourced working environment.
-The Learning Support teacher has extensive experience of working with pupils with a variety of special educational needs, learning difficulties and disabilities.
+Learning Support teachers have extensive experience of working with pupils with a variety of special educational needs, learning difficulties and disabilities.
 These include dyslexia, dyscalculia, dyspraxia, autism, including Aspergers, and cerebral palsy, to name but a few.
 Our aim is to provide support which is relevant to each individual student identified as having a specific learning difficulty or disability.

-The Learning Support teacher also has additional professional qualifications to assess and identify students with specific learning difficulties, thus enabling the school to apply for appropriate access arrangements for public examinations.
+Learning Support teachers also have additional professional qualifications to assess and identify students with specific learning difficulties, thus enabling the school to apply for appropriate access arrangements for public examinations.

 At Westholme we believe good communication between pupils, parents and staff to be vital to the success of the learning support provision.
 There is regular home / school liaison and parents are encouraged to raise any concerns they have at any point in their child's school career.

-Each pupil identified as requiring long term learning support works with the Learning Support teacher to produce a Personal Profile / Individual Education Plan (IEP) which outlines their strengths and areas of difficulty, strategies to aid their learning and targets for progress.
-All teaching staff are kept informed of the needs of identified students and effective strategies for teaching and learning through these Personal Profiles, as well as through INSET and discussion.
+Each pupil identified as requiring long term learning support works with a Learning Support teacher to produce a Pupil Profile which outlines their strengths and areas of difficulty, strategies to aid their learning and targets for progress.
+All teaching staff are kept informed of the needs of identified students and effective strategies for teaching and learning through these Pupil Profiles, as well as through INSET and discussion.

 The ethos of the department is to promote a sense of self-worth combined with high but realistic expectations, thus encouraging pupils to be proactive in their learning, to give of their best and achieve their potential.